 I get calls almost every week from people who want to know what this or that colored mark they found on the ground means.
-After spending almost two decades in the underground utility protection business, I sometimes forget that not everyone understands what each of the various colors we use to designate buried facilities mean.
+After spending more than two decades in the underground utility protection business, I sometimes forget that not everyone understands what each of the various colors we use to designate buried facilities mean.

 The American Public Works Association (APWA) has developed a color code for marking underground utilities that is accepted and used by most locating companies and other related industries across the United States.
 Using this standard keeps us all on the same page and makes the world a little bit safer for everyone.

 The most common colors most people regularly see on the ground are orange, red, and blue.
 Orange paint or flags represent communications facilities such as telephone or cable television services, but can also include cables carrying traffic, railroad, or other signaling device information as well.
 Almost all fiber optic cables fit into this category.

 Red paint or flags represent underground electrical circuits carrying power to lights, homes, or other structures where electricity is in use.
 A red mark on the ground can represent power ranging from low voltage decorative lighting to high voltage distribution systems.
 You should always use extreme caution around any facilities designated as underground electrical wiring.

 Potable or drinking water should always be marked with blue paint or flags, though some companies also use this color to designate irrigation piping as well.
 This includes the water mains delivering municipal water to your home or business as well as water from wells used for human consumption.

 The next most common marking color most people encounter is probably yellow, used to designate petroleum products in either liquid or gaseous form, as well as pressurized steam pipelines.
 Natural gas and propane are probably the two most common petroleum products found in residential and commercial settings.
 Cross country petroleum pipelines are also usually marked in this color, and it is a felony to deface temporary or permanent pipeline markings.